orbeon/orbeon-forms-doc/form-builder/toolbox.md

 /xforms-sandbox/service/zip-cities?state-abbreviation={$state}
 ```

-Limitation: you can't yet use a variable as shown in the above example, to refer to another fields value.
-Instead, if the control is in the same section use `{state}`; if in a different section with name other-section, use `{../other-section/state}`.
-See [#431](https://github.com/orbeon/orbeon-forms/issues/431).
+*Limitation: you can't yet use a variable as shown in the above example, to refer to another fields value.
+Instead, if the control is in the same section use `{state}`.
+If in a different section with name other-section, use `{../other-section/state}`.
+See [#431](https://github.com/orbeon/orbeon-forms/issues/431).*

-![][45]

 ### Autocomplete